gevargu/garisom/README.md

 ## Outputs:

+- Autosave is always enabled regardless of the setting, as this version of the model has no alternative output method.
+Output files will be generated in the working directory when the run completes.

 -Hourly Outputs (see dataheader.csv for full list):
 	-Pressures (predawn soil layer pressures, sun and shade "mid-day" canopy pressures, MPa), -Water flows (mmol m-2s-1),